 validity of any vote at such Annual Meeting.

 (b) The provisions of this section as to the requirement that a written notice be mailed or delivered to each member of the Association shall not apply to the annual Summer Meeting.
 A written notice shall be posted prominently at one or more places on the pool premises and in at least one other public place within the Town of Garrett Park at least ten (10) days prior to the Summer Meeting.

 - Place of Meeting

-All meetings of the Association shall be held hr or in the immediate vicinity of Garrett Park, Maryland,. the exact place to be designated by the Board of Directors and included in the notice of the meeting.
+All meetings of the Association shall be held here or in the immediate vicinity of Garrett Park, Maryland.
+The exact place to be designated by the Board of Directors and included in the notice of the meeting.
 In the absence of specific contrary information it shall, however, be understood that the meeting will be held in the Garrett Park Community Center.

 The voting on any motion, resolution, or other question requiring more than a simple majority for its adoption shall be by ballot.
 All other matters shall be decided by a voice vote or by a show of hands of the members present unless a member requests, either before the question is called or immediately after the result of the vote has been announced, that the voting be by ballot in which case a ballot vote shall be taken.